 Answer: Listed below few constraints

 - Check value & Not null example: ROLL_NO INT NOT NULL CHECK (ROLL_NO >1000)

 - Default value example: EXAM_FEE INT DEFAULT 10000

 Q #5) Name some DBMS software

 - Microsoft SQL Server.

-The data model is an abstract view of presenting the real-world business data, their properties, and the relationship between data elements in an easy-to-understand way.
+The data model is an abstract view of presenting real-world business data, its properties, and the relationship between data elements in an easy-to-understand way.
 The objective is to facilitate the understanding of how the data is going to be managed for all technical as well as non-technical people involved.

 The models are not the actual business data but a step towards storing the data in the database.